Cold water changes everything.

 Cold water usually rewards restraint.
 Often the problem is not the bait itself.
 It is the amount.

-Confusing richness with quality
+Confusing Richness with Quality

 A simpler bait can be the better bait.
 Cold-water quality often looks quieter, not louder.